Leaven of the Pharisees

 A Sermon on Luke 12:1-12Read more

-In his sermon, Dr. Martyn Lloyd-Jones visits Luke 12:1-12 on the topic of hypocrisy and how it relates to Christians today.
-He asks, “What is the enemy to Christian life?”
-Hypocrisy.
-It remains a terrible liability to the believer’s walk, because, as Dr. Lloyd-Jones defines, it is a desire to be both Christian and non-Christian.
+In his sermon on Luke 12:1–12 titled “Leaven of the Pharisees,” Dr. Martyn Lloyd-Jones visits the topic of hypocrisy and how it relates to Christians today.
+He asks, “What is the enemy to the Christian life?” and the answer is hypocrisy.
+It remains a terrible liability to the believer’s walk because, as Dr. Lloyd-Jones defines, it is a desire to be both Christian and non-Christian.
 Good hypocrites, like the Pharisees, take pleasure in defining themselves by their own self-satisfactory terms.
 This mindset is a direct reflection of the heart, Dr. Lloyd-Jones says, and the believer has a responsibility to look after his or her heart.
-Here, Dr. Lloyd-Jones breaks down the three archetypes for Christian hypocrites: the Intellectual, the Emotional, and the Practical.
+Here, Dr. Lloyd-Jones breaks down the three archetypes for Christian hypocrites: the intellectual, the emotional, and the practical.
 Each has its own habits, but are similar in their desperate need for the Spirit.
-What is the opposite of hypocrisy, then?
-To Dr. Lloyd-Jones, it is the admission of weakness – that a person cannot live both a Christian and non-Christian life.
+What is the opposite of hypocrisy?
+Dr. Lloyd-Jones states that it is the admission of weakness and acknowledging that a person cannot live both a Christian and non-Christian life.
 In turn, this admission creates a dependence on God that dispels this dishonest duality and replaces it with even more of His Spirit.
-In closing, he reminds us to not let the fear of men drive Christians to hypocrisy, but rather to trust in the heavenly Father and His plan for the fullest life.
+In closing, he reminds to not let the fear of people drive Christians to hypocrisy, but rather to trust in the heavenly Father and His plan for the fullest life.

 Additional Scripture Translations

 Luke 12:1-12, New American Standard Bible (NASB)